 - Attractive and realistic portraying of clothes, body and face of characters

 Another difference between anime and animation pertains to subject matter and content.
 Anime is not meant for children alone.
 As it caters to adults also, complex and important subject matters can take centerstage in anime.
-Violence and sexual content are also depicted in anime.
+Violence and adult content are also depicted in anime.
 In anime, the motion is less compared to other animation types.

 Creation of Anime

 Now, that we know the anime and animation difference, let us see how anime is created.

 Script is written for capturing interactions between characters, flow of scenes, and plot narrative.